JanTrueno/Wuppo-PM-Port/README.md

 **Instructions:**
 1. Install portfiles.
 2. Buy Wuppo on Steam.
-3. Use the Steam console to run the following command: download_depot 400630 400632 2735234126411514084.
+3. In your steam library, right click on Wuppo and select "Properties, Betas, Revert".
-4. This will download the MacosX version of the game.
+4. This will download the older Windows Definitive version of the game.
-5. Navigate to the games assets and copy all files inside the "Resources" folder to the gamedata folder.
+5. Navigate to the games assets (Right click, Manage, Browse local files) and copy all files to the gamedata folder.

 **Controls:**
 | Button | Action |